Mark-Ball/MTG_rails_app/README.md

 Stripe is the payment system used in MTG-marketplace.
 When users confirm they want to purchase a listing they are redirected to Stripe to enter their credit card details.
 Once successful they are redirected back to the application, to a page specially set up to congratulate them on their purchase.

-The payment processing also integrates webhooks, meaning that the purchase will only be entered into the purchase table in the database once confirmation has been received from Stripe that the checkout was successful.
+The payment processing also integrates webhooks, meaning that the purchase will only be entered into the purchase table once confirmation has been received from Stripe that the checkout was successful.

 #### Ultrahook